kdgregory/log4j-aws-appenders/docs/client.md

 error using the logging framework's internal status logger.
 It will not create a client using a default endpoint.

-> Note: the version 1 SDK allows you to specify a client endpoint as either a hostname or a URL.
+> Note: the version 1 AWS SDK allows you to specify a client endpoint as either a hostname or a URL.
 Version 2 requires a URL.

 Example: